 It's common practice in some countries to have repayment schedules in which clients pay principal on a certain number of instalments and only interest on the others.

-See below example of a Loan account with Collection Repayment Frequency set at every 3 repayments:
+Example of a Loan Account with Collection Repayment Frequency set at every 3 repayments:

 - No Grace Period